railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 .. index::
    single: process; customer order

-Following a customer sales order
+Following a Customer Sales Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The example :ref:`fig-procquot` shows the process for handling a customer sales order.
 Use